 When we set off, we’d been thinking we might toy with the idea of going to do a parkrun at Toulouse, but once we arrived in Luz Saint Sauveur it became apparent we could forget that idea.
-The apartment block wanted to do a formal check on the morning of our departure prior to returning our deposit, and the reception didn’t open until 8 am.
+The apartment block wanted a formal check on the morning of our departure prior to returning our deposit.
+The reception didn’t open until 8 am.
 So a painful early start changed to an infeasible one.

-We still had a long way to travel, though, so we aimed to get to the door on the stroke of 8am and get the first slot in the departure game.
+We still had a long way to travel, though.
+We aimed to get downstairs on the stroke of 8 am and get the first slot in the departure game.
 We got up at 6:30 and got on with loading up the car, finishing the cleaning, and dumping rubbish and laundry in the relevant place.

-We’d apparently done enough to get our deposit back and the checkout was fairly efficient, so we were off at about 8:05.
+We’d apparently done enough to get our deposit back.
+After that, the checkout was fairly efficient, and we were off at about 8:05.
 So far so good, then.

 We needed to stop at the Aire d’Ambrussum to get more fuel and take a comfort break, and there was a geocache in the car park, so we stopped for a bit to sort ourselves our.
 It had been busy all day and we were starting to get a bit sick of it.
 While we were there, we grabbed some McDonalds to eat too.

 From here to our endpoint the sat nav thought it was going to take half an hour more than the amount of time we’d actually got.
 That wasn’t good.
-So we took a second opinion by checking with Captain Google, who said we were OK, just, but only if we went the way he said.
-As we were short of time, we also decided not to stop for any more geocaches, and that left us with a bit of a gap in the “colouring-in” chart, to be rectified on another day.
+We took a second opinion by checking with Captain Google.
+He said we were OK, just, but only if we went the way he said.
+As we were short of time, we also decided not to stop for any more geocaches.
+That left us with a gap in the “colouring-in” chart, to be rectified on another day.

 The route that Captain Google suggested involved driving to Nîmes and then cross-country up to Alès.
 We followed google to the letter, all the while watching how the changes of route were making the car’s satnav come more into line.
 We eventually reached our destination town of Vallon-Pont-d’Arc at just the right time (6:30 pm).
-We found a car park and pushed our way through some crowded streets up to a small square with a covered seating area, which was the location for the geocaching event I’d noticed some weeks earlier and promised to try to get to.
+We found a car park and pushed our way through some crowded streets.
+We found the event at a small square with a covered seating area.
+I’d noticed the event some weeks earlier and promised to try to get to it.
 The event was only open for half an hour, so timing was important.
-We made it to the event but it was pretty obvious the girls didn’t want to be there, so I did a quick traditional cache around the corner and we said our goodbyes to head to our chosen accommodation.
+We made it to the event but it was pretty obvious the girls didn’t want to be there.
+I did a quick traditional cache around the corner and we said our goodbyes to go and find our apartment.

 The apartment was quite small but the bathroom was nice and whilst there wasn’t much room, it was pretty comfortable.
 Comfort was good, because we hit the beds like four proverbial sacks of potatoes.